Visualise your Thesis™! An international program for graduate researchers

 #TrendingOnVYT will be won by the participant who achieves the highest number of views for their video on the Figshare repository.

-On 1 August 2024, we announced the winners of the MQ VYT programme!
+On 1 August 2024, we announced the winners of the MQ VYT program!
 We would like to thank our fantastic judges and finalists for their enthusiastic involvement and support.
 Thank you to our People's Choice voters too - we are so pleased you participated.

 Congratulations to our MQ finalists and winners: